getmyisland/palmx/README.md

-# Palm-Engine
+# palmx

-Palm Engine is an open source game engine written in C++.
-It is currently under active development.
-The goal is to provide an easy way to develop small PlayStation 1 style retro games.
+palmx is an open source game engine written in C++.

-Information about the different possibilities the engine offers for emulating the PlayStation 1 will be added shortly.
+Information about the implemented limitations of PS1 will be implemented shortly.